 The Resense Spa

-There’s also a jacuzzi and stunning indoor heated pool, full of mosaic tile work and more paintings.
-These facilities are open to all spa guests for use before or after your treatment.
+There’s also a jacuzzi and stunning indoor heated pool, full of mosaic tile work.
+They’re open for all spa guests for use before and after treatments.

-If you don’t have all afternoon, Resense Spa has shorter services like facials and massages that target specific areas.
+Resense Spa also offers shorter services like facials and massages that target specific areas.